-The soft clinking sound of multiple coins falling over each other as I swam around.
+The soft, clinking sound of multiple coins fell over each other as I swam around.
 My snout was breathing out smoke, peeking out from the mounds of gold.
-I did my best to stop myself from eating too much gold, but that unsatisfactory hunger still pulled in the back of my mind.
+I did my best to stop myself from overeating gold, but that unsatisfactory hunger still pulled in the back of my mind.

-Once a week, I would indulge myself with five to ten gold pieces to stop the hunger from growing.
+Once a week, I would indulge in five to ten gold pieces to stop the hunger from growing.
 I knew that this unsatisfactory hunger would drive me insane if I wasn’t careful.
-Plus, my mind becomes muddled if I don’t eat gold and the longest I could go without was three days at max.
-Any longer and it would be like that day where I made a very bad mess of myself on Earth.
+Plus, my mind becomes muddled if I don’t eat gold, and the longest I could go without was three days at max.
+Any longer and it would be like that day where I made a terrible mess of myself on Earth.

-My wings opened up and the gold fell like rain, creating a delightful sound of tinkling.
+My wings opened up, and the gold fell like rain, creating a delightful sound of tinkling.
 I did it a couple more times till I was satisfied.
-Yep, I don’t ever get to tired of this sound at all.
+Yep, I don’t ever get too tired of this sound at all.

 “Young mistress!”
 Coco burst in through the door, startling me out of the mounds of gold.
 A small tidal wave of gold started to fall down, heading straight towards Coco.
 Coco braced herself and jumped up high into a perfect arch.
 She landed on top of the gold as if nothing just happened.

 My hand slowly clapped, impressed by her feat.
-I know that only Coco, Tart, and Moca were the only one’s to be able to freely come in and out of this room, but still it’s not often that they did.
+I know that only Coco, Tart, and Moca were the only ones to freely come in and out of this room, but still, it’s not often that they did.
 “Y-Yes?”

 “Young Mistress, you need to quickly come with me.
 The Divine Races have arrived.”
 Coco gracefully bowed, but I could tell that she was not happy with the sudden intrusion.